Medical Training Programs

 Located near Harlem Avenue and 79th Street, the Bridgeview campus serves the southwest suburbs as well as those residing in the communities surrounding Midway Airport.
 It is easily accessible by bus via the PACE public transportation system and can be conveniently reached by car as well.
 This campus is housed in a large shopping center, and offers parking for over 500 cars.
 Check us out at 7725 S. Harlem Ave.
 It also delivers career-oriented education in state-of-the-art facilities that include 17 classrooms, 13 computer labs, a medical lab, a massage clinic, and an auditorium with seating for approximately 200.
 Other service areas include a bookstore, a library with three study rooms and a computer lab, a dedicated advising/learning center, and a student lounge.

-For information about graduation rates, median debt of students who completed this program, and other important information, click here https://www.nc.edu/consumer-disclosures/
+For more information about graduation rates, the median debt of students who completed the program and other important information, please visit the website at: www.nc.edu/ci